Compact generators in categories of matrix factorizations: Homological algebra of matrix factorizations

+Let $(R,\m)$ be a regular local ring of finite Krull dimension.
+We fix a non-zero element $w \in \m$.

-\begin{defi} The \emph{category of matrix factorizations} $\MF(R,w)$ of the superpotential $w$ on $R$ is defined to be the differential $\Zt$-graded category specified by the following data: \begin{itemize} \item The objects of $\MF(R,w)$ are pairs $( X, d)$ where $X = X^0 \oplus X^1$ is a free $\Zt$-graded $R$-module of finite rank equipped with an $R$-linear map $d$ of odd degree satisfying $d^2 = w \id_X$. \item The morphisms $\Hom(X,X')$ are given by the $\Zt$-graded module of $R$-linear maps from $X$ to $X'$ provided with the differential given by
+\begin{defi} The \emph{category of matrix factorizations} $\MF(R,w)$ of $w$ over $R$ is defined to be the differential $\Zt$-graded category specified by the following data: \begin{itemize} \item The objects of $\MF(R,w)$ are pairs $( X, d)$ where $X = X^0 \oplus X^1$ is a free $\Zt$-graded $R$-module of finite rank equipped with an $R$-linear map $d$ of odd degree satisfying $d^2 = w \id_X$. \item The morphism complexes $\mfhom(X,X')$ are given by the $\Zt$-graded module of $R$-linear maps from $X$ to $X'$ provided with the differential given by

-\end{itemize} One easily verifies that $\Hom(X,X')$ is a complex.
-The \emph{homotopy category of matrix factorizations} $\left[ \MF(R,w) \right]$ is obtained by applying $\H^0(-)$ to the morphism complexes of $\MF(R,w)$. \end{defi}
+\end{itemize} One easily verifies that $\mfhom(X,X')$ is a complex.
+The \emph{homotopy category of matrix factorizations} $\left[ \MF(R,w) \right]$ is obtained by applying $\H^0(-)$ to the morphism complexes of $\MF(R,w)$.
+The set of morphisms in the homotopy category will be denoted by $[X,X']$. \end{defi}

 After choosing bases for $X^0$ and $X^1$, we obtain a pair

 of matrices $(\varphi,\psi)$ such that